Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 In this work we study the $(2+1)$\Dim SOS model of \cref{eq:SOS-model} on a torus with slope $\theta=(\theta_1,\theta_2)$, for any $\theta_1,\theta_2>0$, with a pinning-type potential $\sV$ (out of a given family of potentials defined below):

-We stress that the potential strength $\lambda>0$ can be taken as $\epsilon_\beta$, arbitrarily small for large enough~$\beta$ (whereas the potential $\sV$ will be assigning a cost of either $0$ or $1$ per face of the SOS surface $h$); thus, one expects the surface behavior to be governed by its energy $\beta|h|$ and entropy, as in~$\lambda=0$.
+We stress that the potential strength $\lambda>0$ can be taken as $\epsilon_\beta$, arbitrarily small for large enough~$\beta$ (see \cref{rk:dependency_beta_lambda} for a discussion of the allowed rate, which is inverse-polynomial in $\beta$), and that the potential $\sV(\cdot)$ can be taken to be zero on all but at most an $\epsilon_\beta$-fraction of the sites; thus, one expects the surface behavior to be governed by its energy $\beta|h|$ and entropy, as in~$\lambda=0$.

 The $(2+1)$\Dim SOS model with flat boundary conditions ($\theta=0$) was studied in detail under a pinning potential (see the survey~\cite{IoffeVelenik18} and the recent works by Lacoin~\cite{Lacoin18,Lacoin20}) that rewards every face of $h$ intersecting a preset plane, typically the slab at height $0$---the ground state of the model.
 The SOS model with a nonzero slope $\theta$, on the other hand, has exponentially many ground states (monotone surfaces, as we explain next); accordingly, our family of pinning potentials will reward the overlap of $h$ not with a predetermined ground state, but rather with its ``closest'' ground state.